daijro/camoufox/README.md

 ## Features

 - Fingerprint injection (override properties of `navigator`, `window`, `screen`, etc) ✅
-- Patches to avoid webdriver detection ✅
+- Patches to avoid Playwright detection ✅
+- Custom Playwright Juggler implementation with minimal leaks ✅
 - Font spoofing & anti-fingerprinting ✅
-- Playwright integration ✅
 - Patches from LibreWolf & Ghostery to remove Mozilla services ✅
 - Optimized for memory and speed ✅
 - Stays up to date with the latest Firefox version 🕓

+#### Why Firefox instead of Chromium?

+Camoufox is built on top of Firefox/Juggler instead of Chromium because:

+- CDP is more widely used and known, so it's a more common target for anti-bot detection
+- Juggler operates on a lower level than CDP, and has less JS leaks
+- WAFs tend to be more lenient towards Firefox
+- Firefox is generally less associated with automation

 #### What's planned?